-Raza Hasan Sent Home After Covid-19 Protocol Breach - UrduPoint
+Raza Hasan Sent Home After COVID-19 Protocol Breach - UrduPoint

 Raza had left the bio-secure premises at a local hotel without seeking a prior clearance from the medical team as well as the PCB's High Performance department.

-PCB Director High Performance, Nadeem Khan: “It is sad and unfortunate that despite several reminders and educational programmes on the significance and importance of respecting and following Covid-19 protocols, Raza Hasan decided to take matters in his hand and overstepped the line.
+PCB Director High Performance, Nadeem Khan said here on Monday: "It is sad and unfortunate that despite several reminders and educational programmes on the significance and importance of respecting and following Covid-19 protocols, Raza Hasan decided to take matters in his hand and overstepped the line.

 As such, he has been expelled from the tournament and will not be allowed for the remaining season.